Accept Cookies

 A number of different teams will be interested in the progress of your visa application.
 These are as follows:

-- Professional Support department – this team manage the sponsorship of all doctors and dentists in training in Northern Ireland.
-They are required to update the Home Office on any changes to trainees’ circumstances to meet sponsorship requirements under NIMDTA’s Sponsor Licence.
+• Immigration Team – this team manage the sponsorship of all doctors and dentists in training in Northern Ireland.
+They are required to update the Home Office on any changes to residents’ circumstances to meet sponsorship requirements under NIMDTA’s Sponsor Licence.
 They will also communicate immigration related information to the teams listed below.

-The Professional Support team will keep all relevant individuals updated on the progress of your visa application; therefore you need to ensure that you keep the team informed via immigration.nimdta@hscni.net
+The Immigration Team will keep all relevant individuals updated on the progress of your visa application; therefore you need to ensure that you keep the team informed via immigration.nimdta@hscni.net

 If you are applying from within the UK, as long as your passport is valid at the time of application with the Home Office there should not be any issues.
 It is advisable to review when you may be making your Skilled Worker application to the Home Office to ascertain if a new passport is needed in the first instance.